 Peer to Peer lending has become a huge industry and allows regular investors to invest in the loans to other individuals.
 LendingClub has become the industry leader and has issued over $18 billion in loans.

 The fees are because this is a self-directed account that is set up through another company.
-A $100 maintenance fee for a small account is pretty common in the self-directed account marketplace.
+A $100 maintenance fee for a small account is pretty common in self-directed investment accounts.